 Breast Lift Tampa Bay, Florida

 If you’ve been considering a breast lift with implants for some time, why wait?
-Unsure if you need a lift or not?
+Unsure if you need a breast surgery or not?
 Not a problem, >Dr. Eberbach and his caring staff will make your consultation visit effortless and comfortable.
 At your complimentary consultation, we go over everything in detail about lifting, implants, recovery, everything!
 Your only job is to teach Dr. Eberbach your perfect result, he will figure out what it takes to get you there.
 Get up to $1,000 off surgery when paying in full, see our Specials Page.

 Dr. Eberbach performs over 330 breast surgeries each year, many of which are breast lifts.
 A breast lift, also known as a mastopexy, is very common in women who have lost weight, had children, or are more mature where gravity has taken its toll on.
 One easy way to figure out if a lift is needed is simply by looking at your profile in the mirror.
 If your nipple falls below the crease at the bottom, you probably need a breast lift.
 Nipple position tells the story.

 So what exactly is a breast lift?
 A breast lift addresses sagging and uneven breasts, decreased breast volume and drooping nipples, recreating a youthful shape and lift to your breasts.
 A breast lift raises the nipple by removing excess skin and tightening the surrounding tissue to reshape and support the new breast contour.
 It is quite common that patients will also get implants along with the breast lift to add more volume, size, and shape.

 Dr. Eberbach usually performs a full breast lift in under 90 minutes, the procedure is done under general anesthesia.
 A breast lift is an outpatient procedure where patients are able to go home an hour or so after surgery.
 There are four types of breast lifts that Dr. Eberbach performs.
 The crescent, donut, lollypop, and the wise pattern lift.
 Dr. E usually determines the type of lift that will be best for the patient after examining them at their complimentary consultation.

 When to Consider a Breast Lift